theNorstroem/precompiled-furo-web-components/README.md

 ## Installation

-The version of this package represents the version of @furo/collection
+The version of this package represents the versioning of @furo/collection.

+> **Note**
+> Keep in mind that you can not mix CDN , NPM and self builded variants of the installation.

 ### CDN
-Install ALL components including the UI5 components *not recomended*
+You can use the components by refering to them via the CDN.
+This is good when your project is public and your server is slower then the CDN.

 ```html
 <script type="module" src="/config/init.js"></script>
 <script type="module" src="https://cdn.jsdelivr.net/npm/@furo/precompiled@1.4.3/dist/furo-fbp.js"></script>